-This course teaches candidates to be critical enquirers, and provides them with a conceptual and working knowledge of the art and science of critical enquiry.
-Critical or Analytical Thinking introduces candidates to the concepts and techniques of this discipline, including a variety of deliberate processes aimed at making wise decisions.
-It encompasses the integration of logic, both formal and informal, with a variety of skills and topics useful in making sound decisions about claims, actions and practices within complex business scenarios.
-The Scientific Method presents the candidates with the essential four step process of scientific thought, by which scientists, collectively and over time, endeavour to construct an accurate (that is, reliable, consistent and non-arbitrary) representation of the world.
+This course provides candidates with a conceptual and working knowledge of the art and science of critical enquiry to support their development as critical enquirers.
+Candidates are introduced to critical and analytical thinking through the concepts and techniques of these disciplines, including a variety of deliberate processes aimed at making wise decisions.
+The course integrates formal and informal logic with a variety of skills and topics useful in making sound decisions about claims, actions and practices within complex business scenarios.
+The Scientific Method presents the candidates with the essential four-step process of scientific thought, by which scientists, collectively and over time, endeavour to construct an accurate (that is, reliable, consistent, and non-arbitrary) representation of the world.